MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 ## Menu items

-Menu items optionally appear on the flyout, beneath flyout items.
-Each menu item is represented by a [`MenuItem`](xref:Xamarin.Forms.MenuItem) object.
+Menu items can be optionally added to the flyout, and each menu item is represented by a [`MenuItem`](xref:Xamarin.Forms.MenuItem) object.
+The position of `MenuItem` objects on the flyout is dependent upon their declaration order in the Shell visual hierarchy.
+Therefore, any `MenuItem` objects declared before `FlyoutItem` objects will appear at the top of the flyout, and any `MenuItem` objects declared after `FlyoutItem` objects will appear at the bottom of the flyout.

 > [!NOTE]
 > The `MenuItem` class has a [`Clicked`](xref:Xamarin.Forms.MenuItem.Clicked) event, and a [`Command`](xref:Xamarin.Forms.MenuItem.Command) property.
 Therefore, `MenuItem` objects enable scenarios that execute an action in response to the `MenuItem` being tapped.
 These scenarios include performing navigation, and opening a web browser on a specific web page.